 No. 13 is a mammoth par 5 that will test your skill, your stamina and your nerves.
 Let loose with the driver to a wide fairway that lies well below the tee boxes but be mindful of the hazard stakes running along the left side.
 Bombs away on the second shot aiming at the 150 yard marker.
 Take an extra club on your approach shot, which must carry both a bunker and the false front of the green.
 Any shots hit short of the green will roll back into fairway or the bunker, while shots over the green will leave a ticklish shot back down the heavily sloped green.
 Accuracy is required!

 No. 14 is a downhill par 3 offering great views of Stone Mountain.
 Take a club (or two) less than the yardage.
 The safe play is to the middle of the green.
-Short right is ok but left or long will lead to big numbers.
+Short right is okay but left or long will lead to big numbers.

 No. 15 is a dogleg left par 4.
 Aim your drive at the 150 yard marker, making sure to carry the bunkers in the middle of the fairway.
 Long hitters can take a more aggressive line to the left but be careful not to over-cook it or you will find the hazard line jutting out on the left hand side.
 Likewise, a drive hit to the right or through the fairway will leave a long uphill shot from the rough into a blind green.
 The green itself is deceptive and tilted from front to back and from right to left.
 There is some room to bail out to the right but shots that miss the green to the left or long will find the sand or a grass bunker (or worse).